 - Volunteer - Work performance, following instruction, and interaction with others

 - Book Club - Increase reading skills, verbal skills, comprehension, and self-esteem

 - Adult Basic Education Classes - Reading, writing, and math skills taught by Johnston Community College instructor

-I have been attending the Unity House for 1 ½ years.
+I have been attending the psychosocial rehabilitation program for 1 ½ years.
 I like the program because the staff and other members let me be who I am.
 I am able to find out about myself and help other people through art.
 I am an artist and just won the JCI Christmas Card Contest.
-I created a mural at the Unity House that represents my recovery and other members' recovery.
+I created a mural that represents my recovery and other members' recovery.
 I have learned a lot about recovery, how to get along with other members and my family, and how to cook on my own.
-I am a better person for going to the Unity House.
-It is a great program!!
+I am a better person for participating: It is a great program!